AdaptOver: Adaptive Overshadowing Attacks in Cellular Networks: AdaptOver

 If AdaptOver recognizes the connection to be an attachment procedure, it will overshadow the \texttt{Attach Request} sent by the UE with one containing an IMSI that is blocked in the network, resulting in an \texttt{Attach Reject} with cause value \# 8.
 Upon receiving the \texttt{Attach Reject} \#8, the UE will enter a DoS state and not try to re-connect for $\geq$ 12 hours.
 Figure \ref{fig:dos_ul} shows the attack procedure.

-For this attack to work, the IMSI sent by the attacker in the \texttt{Attach Request} must trigger the \texttt{Attach Reject} with a cause value corresponding to a persistent DoS.
+For this attack to work, the IMSI sent by the attacker in the \texttt{Attach Request} must trigger the \texttt{Attach Reject} with a cause value corresponding to a persistent DoS (e.g., \#8, but \#15 also works well).
 This IMSI may belong to a blocked or invalid SIM and can be found by the attacker brute-forcing the IMSI space or reading out the IMSI of an expired old SIM.
 Finally, it should be noted that any IMSI of any network worldwide can be tried; thus, the search space is enormous.
-In our experiments, we found such a set of blocked IMSIs with less than 100 trials.
+In our experiments, we found such a set of blocked IMSIs for reject codes \#8 and \#9 with less than 100 trials.

+Note that while the DoS impact of the response messages (i.e., \texttt{Attach / Service Reject}) are well-studied, they previously required the use of a fake base station to actually inject the message.
+In our case, AdaptOver turns the legitimate base station into an attacker's asset, leveraging it's power amplification, transmission range, and reliable transport mechanisms to be able to attack all connecting UEs with minimal effort.